 About the Author

+Elise is the author of three previous novels (Simon & Schuster): One for Sorrow, Two for Joy, Getting Over Jack Wagner, and The Hazards of Sleeping Alone.
 Her nonfiction has appeared in the Philadelphia Inquirer, the anthology The Subway Chronicles: Scenes from Life in New York, Esquire.com and elsewhere.
-An essay about reading her grandparents' WWII love letters is forthcoming in Good Housekeeping in February 2013.
+An essay about reading her grandparents' WWII love letters appeared in Good Housekeeping in February 2013.

 Elise spends summers writing on an island in Maine and the rest of the year teaching in Philadelphia, where she directs the undergraduate Creative Writing Program at the University of the Arts.